Exploring the Relationship Between Automation & Labor Shortage in Manufacturing – Are Robots Taking Jobs From Food Industry Workers?

 When returning to the original question of “are robots taking jobs away from people”, the answer becomes clear with these facts in mind.
 “In a sense, yes, robots are taking some jobs,” Riis answered.
 “But they’re taking the jobs that nobody wants to do.
 They’re not replacing people in these manufacturing plants – they’re filling the gaps that younger workers are consistently avoiding.”

-Martin Riis wrapped up this topic by covering some of his past experiences.
-“I’ve been selling robots at Apex for almost four years, and none of our customers have ever fired an employee after implementing an automation system,” he exclaimed.
+Jamie Bobyk wrapped up this topic by covering some of his past experiences.
+“Out of all the years that Apex has been designing robotic solutions, not one of our customers have ever fired an employee after implementing an automation system,” he exclaimed.
 “The key message here is that automation isn’t something to be feared by workers.
 Even though it’s easy to view automation as an enemy, the truth is that automation isn’t here to replace people nor kick people out of their jobs.
 The end-goal of automation is to take over all the dull, dirty, and dangerous jobs that people dislike doing.
 And hopefully, with the continued growth of automation, bakery and food manufacturers will be able to keep up with production demands while ridding themselves of the achilles heel called labor shortage.”